IanSanchezBaca/MinesweeperPython/README.md

 Since I already have experience making a "[game](https://github.com/IanSanchezBaca/RPG_creator_lol/tree/NewStart)," this time wasn't so difficult.
 It was pretty fun to code this.
-Also I need to learn how I would need to reset the game without having to run it through the command line.
-I have an idea for this but too lazy to implement.